hyperledger/aries-rfcs/features/0592-indy-attachments/README.md

 The potential holder uses this format to propose criteria for a potential credential for the issuer to offer.

-The identifier for this format is `hlindy@v2.0` in the context of a Propose Credential message.
+The identifier for this format is `hlindy/cred-filter@v2.0`.
 It is a base64-encoded version of the data structure specifying zero or more criteria from the following (non-base64-encoded) structure:

 ```jsonc
 {